 The aside existed in Shakespeare’s times, but happily continued into the melodramas of the 19th century many years later.
 An aside is a convention that usually involves one character addressing the audience “on the side”, offering them valuable information in relation to the plot or characters that only the audience is privy to.
 The audience now feels empowered, knowing more about the events on stage than most of the characters do.

-Acting in Elizabeth’s England was frowned upon my many in society as a profession unsuitable for women, as it was rough and rowdy instead of genteel.
-As a result, women were not legally permitted to act on the English stage until King Charles II was crowned in the year 1660 (even though women were already acting in various European countries in Commmedia dell’Arte plays for some years).
-Shakespeare and his contemporaries therefore had no choice but to cast young boys in the roles of women, while the men played all the male roles on stage.
+Acting in Elizabethan theatre was frowned upon by many in society as a profession unsuitable for women, as it was rough and rowdy instead of genteel.
+As a result, women were not legally permitted to act on the English stage until King Charles II was crowned in the year 1660 (even though women were already acting in various European countries in Commedia dell’Arte plays for some years).
+Shakespeare and his contemporaries, therefore, had no choice but to cast young boys in the roles of women, while the men played all the male roles on stage.

-Existing before Elizabethan England and also outliving it, the masque was normally performed indoors at the King or Queen’s court.
-Spoken in verse, a masque involved beautiful costumes and an intellectual element appropriate for the mostly educated upper class.
+Existing prior to Elizabethan theatre and also outliving it, the masque was normally performed indoors at the King or Queen’s court.
+Spoken in verse, a masque involved beautiful costumes and an intellectual element appropriate for the most educated upper class.
 Masques were allegorical stories about an event or person involving singing, acting and dancing.
 Characters wore elaborate masks to hide their faces.

 Eavesdropping was a dramatic technique that sat neatly between a soliloquy and an aside.
 Certain characters would strategically overhear others on stage, informing both themselves and the audience of the details, while the characters being overheard had no idea what was happening.
 This convention opened up opportunities for the playwright in the evolving plot.

-Elizabethan plays commonly consisted of dialogue that was poetic, dramatic and heightened beyond that of the vernacular of the day.
-While often the lower class characters’ speech was somewhat colloquial (prose), upper class characters spoke stylised, rhythmic speech patterns (verse).
+Elizabethan theatre commonly consisted of dialogue that was poetic, dramatic and heightened beyond that of the vernacular of the day.
+While often the lower-class characters’ speech was somewhat colloquial (prose), upper-class characters spoke stylised, rhythmic speech patterns (verse).
 Shakespeare took great care in composing dialogue that was sometimes blank (unrhymed), but at other times rhyming (couplets) and often using five stressed syllables in a line of dialogue (iambic pentameter).